 - Supporting them in completing the Goal Award Program.

 - Developing their interests.

-- Exposing them to culture.
+- Exposing them to different activities and experiences

 - Providing support for their academic pursuits.